holoviz/holoviz/doc/heps/hep2.md

 The goal of deprecating a feature is often to reduce the long-term maintenance burden of a Project.
 However, the act itself of deprecating a feature - the deprecation cycle - is a process that requires many actions be undertaken by the maintainers of a Project, starting from when they begin discussing the deprecation to when they remove the deprecated feature, which will potentially be done by other maintainers multiple years later.
 Given the complexity of the process and its somewhat remote benefits, without clear guidelines it's easy for maintainers to make mistakes, potentially affecting the user experience.

 At the time of writing this HEP the Projects do not have a clear plan for their deprecation cycle.
 They also often adopt non-standard practices.
-For instance, many Projects display deprecation warnings using the logging API provided by Param (`param.main.param.warning(...)`), while in the Python ecosystem it is much more common to user the function `warnings.warn` from the standard library.
+For instance, many Projects display deprecation warnings using the logging API provided by Param (`param.main.param.warning(...)`), while in the Python ecosystem it is much more common to use the function `warnings.warn` from the standard library.
 With this function, users can easily control the behavior of these warnings (e.g. hide them, turn them into errors).

 ### Deprecation cycle guidelines